hboutemy/nexus-platform-reference/README.md

 docker-compose down
 ```

-Subsequent runs can use docker-compose and don't the demo-setup.sh :
+Subsequent runs can use docker-compose and don't the demo-setup.sh:

 ```
 docker-compose up -d